achilleasa/usrv-gen/README.md

 # Service implementation details

-Add your service implementation details to the `service_impl.go` file.
-The same file also defines a bootstrap init function that you can hook to perform one-time initialization of your service, setup connections or create clients for the services you need e.t.c
+Add your service implementation details to the `service.go` file inside the `HandleRequest` method.

+The same file also defines the `InitService` function which will be invoked before the server starts.
+You can use this hook  to perform one-time initialization of your service, setup connections or create clients for the extenal services you need.

 # Building and running your service

-To build your server executable switch to the main folder inside the generated service and type:
+To build your server executable switch to the `launch` folder inside the generated service and type:
 `go build`

 To run the service just run the compiled executable.
 The service expects an etcd server to be available at `http://127.0.0.1:4001`.
-To use a different etcd host (e.g running inside a docker container) you just need to define the `ETCD_HOSTS` env var with a comma-delimited list of etcd hosts to try prior to running the server.
+To use a different etcd host (e.g running inside a docker container) or a list of multiple comma-delimited hosts you can either:
+- specify the `--etcd-hosts` command line argument
+- define the `ETCD_HOSTS` env var

 To exit a running server send it a `SIGINT` or press `ctrl+c` if running in interactive mode.